acridotheres/hssp/README.md

 | No algorithm |     `NONE`     | _not used anymore_ |
 |     LZMA     |     `LZMA`     |      `0x4950`      |
 |   DEFLATE    |     `DFLT`     |      `0x4446`      |

-### 2.7.
-HSSP v7 (Cryptography Update/CRYP)

-This will be another big update for HSSP to support more encryption algorithms, asynchronous encryption, signing and encryption over the internet.

 ## 4. Contributors